Regulations

 For most species in Washington, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Trout, Salmon, Steelhead, and Lingcod are the most-rule-dense fisheries in Washington's data.
+Washington trout 2026, Washington salmon 2026, Washington steelhead 2026, and Washington lingcod 2026 are the most-rule-dense fisheries in Washington's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with WDFW before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.